 Even assuming that number combinations could be eliminated, it would take 1,000 drawings, or 2.8 years, for every possible Pick 3 combination to be drawn.
 For Pick 4, it would take 10,000 drawings or 28 years.

-On rare occasions, certain popular Pick 3 and Pick 4 numbers may "sell out" and cannot be purchased.
+On occasion, certain popular Pick 3 and Pick 4 numbers may "sell out" and cannot be purchased.
 Unlike other draw-style Lottery games, Pick 3 and Pick 4 pay out an established prize regardless of how many tickets are winners.
 In order to adequately fund these fixed prizes, the Lottery establishes a prize liability limit on these games and restricts sales of tickets for such drawings if the liability limit would be exceeded by the drawing of any particular numbers.
 Liability limits usually take effect when a large number of people have chosen a certain number, such as 9-1-1 after the Sept.
 11 terrorist attack or 2-0-0-0 when the millennium ended.
-There is no need for sales restrictions on Easy 5, Lotto and Powerball numbers, since jackpots are pari-mutuel, meaning the jackpot is divided equally among all its winners.
+There is no need for sales restrictions on Easy 5, Lotto Mega Millions or Powerball numbers, since jackpots are pari-mutuel, meaning the jackpot is divided equally among all its winners.